Kurdish refugees: Persian Gulf war and consequent rebellions

 In 1991, when suppression of Kurdish rebellion in the north was initiated by Saddam and massacres of the Kurdish population appeared, Turkey ended being host to 200,000 Iraqi Kurds in a few days.
 Four days later, 1,500 refugees had died from exposure.
 One month later, the vast majority of refugees returned to Iraq.
 Following the 1991 uprising of the Iraqi people against Saddam Hussein, many Kurds were forced to flee the country to become refugees in bordering regions of Iran and Turkey.
 A northern no-fly zone was established following the First Gulf War in 1991 to facilitate the return of Kurdish refugees.

-1.5 million Kurds were displaced during the 1991 uprisings in Iraq with cities like Tuz Khormato having a rate of displacement as high as 90%; at least 48,400 Kurds starved to death due to displacements possibly 140,600.
+1.5 million Kurds were displaced during the 1991 Iraqi uprisings with cities like Tuz Khormato having a rate of displacement as high as 90%; at least 48,400 Kurds starved to death due to displacements possibly 140,600.

-Displacement during the Kurdish–Turkish conflict (1978-present)
+Displacement during the Kurdish–Turkish conflict (1978–present)

 In total up to 3,000,000 people (mainly Kurds) have been displaced in the Kurdish–Turkish conflict, an estimated 1,000,000 of which were still internally displaced as of 2009.

 Refugees of Kurdish-Iranian conflict

 Large-scale confrontations between Iranian military and PJAK resulted also in displacement of Kurdish civilians.
-By July 26, more than 50 PJAK fighters and 8 Revolutionary Guards had been killed, and at least 100 PJAK fighters had been wounded according to Iranian sources, while over 800 people had been displaced by the fighting.
+By 26 July, more than 50 PJAK fighters and 8 Revolutionary Guards had been killed, and at least 100 PJAK fighters had been wounded according to Iranian sources, while over 800 people had been displaced by the fighting.